Govt announces millions of dollars to clean up Kaipara Estuary

 It is New Zealand's largest estuarine ecosystem, a 640,000ha catchment with many inflowing rivers that cover the Auckland and Northland regions.

-But its rare ecosystems, which are a habitat for white sharks, snapper, orca and many birds, including the critically endangered Fairy Tern, are increasingly clogged with sediment and mangroves.
+But its rare ecosystems, which are a juvenile habitat for white sharks and snapper, and a natural habitat for orca and many birds, including the critically endangered Fairy Tern, are increasingly clogged with sediment and mangroves.

 "Every New Zealander should be able to swim in their river without getting sick," Ardern said.

-"Sadly, half of our monitored swimming sites are not safe for swimming.
+"Sadly, half of our monitored swimming sites are not safe for swimming."

 "We need to reduce the pollution – nitrogen, sediment, E.coli (bacteria living in animal and people intestines) and other contaminants – from flowing through our cities and farms and into our waterways."

-The work in Kaipara will be community-led and partly funding from a $12 million Government fund to improve catchments.
+The work in Kaipara will be community-led and partly funded from a $12 million Government fund to improve catchments.

-It will focus on riparian planting, fencing streams to prevent livestock from entering, and measuring sediment flows.
+It will focus on riparian planting, fencing streams to prevent livestock from entering, and measuring sediment flow

+Parker said that farmers will make their own decisions on where to plant and fence to help prevent build up of sediment in the harbour.

+"Most of the money in the end is going to be spent by farmers as they naturally renew their fences."

-It is part of the broader Government aim to clean up rivers and lakes, for which Budget 2019 set aside $229 million to improve land use and waterways.
+The work is part of the broader Government aim to clean up rivers and lakes, for which Budget 2019 set aside $229 million to improve land use and waterways.

 Parker said that the Kaipara work will include volunteers, iwi, local government, farmers and school students.